SonarSource/sonarqube/server/sonar-docs/src/pages/extend/developing-plugin.md

 `pluginSourcesUrl` | Plugin-SourcesUrl | URL of SCM repository for open-source plugins.
 Displayed in page "Marketplace".
 Default: `${project.scm.url}`
 `pluginOrganizationName` | Plugin-Organization | Organization which develops the plugin, displayed in the page "Marketplace".
 Default: `${project.organization.name}`
 `pluginOrganizationUrl` | Plugin-OrganizationUrl | URL of the organization, displayed in the page "Marketplace".
 Default: `${project.organization.url}`
-`sonarLintSupported` | SonarLint-Supported | Whether the (language) plugin supports SonarLint or not.
-Only SonarSource analyzers (SonarJava, SonarJS, ...) and custom rules plugins for SonarSource analyzers should set this to true.
+`sonarLintSupported` | SonarLint-Supported | Whether the language plugin supports SonarLint or not.
+Only SonarSource analyzers and custom rules plugins for SonarSource analyzers should set this to true.
 `pluginDisplayVersion` | Plugin-Display-Version | The version as displayed in SonarQube administration console.
 By default it's the raw version, for example "1.2", but can be overridden to "1.2 (build 12345)" for instance.
 Supported in sonar-packaging-maven-plugin 1.18.0.372.
 Default: `${project.version}`